Driving Quality Improvement Efforts

 - Northwell Health

-These six organizations are testing real-world interventions to improve the diagnostic process in their institutions.
-These participating organizations are working together to share problems, insights, and lessons to continually improve the quality improvement (QI) projects they have underway.
-Lessons from the program will serve to support additional QI in diagnostic error.
+These six organizations tested real-world interventions to improve the diagnostic process in their institutions.
+They worked together to share problems, insights, and lessons to continually improve the quality improvement (QI) projects they had underway.

 Reducing Error in Clinical Practice